kajona/kajonacms/_debugging/phpbench/docs/phpbench_howto.md

 After having created you benchmark class open your command line interface and jump to **__debugging/phpbench** folder.
 Within this folder execute use the given *phpbench.bat* (or phpbench for unix) to run the *run* command of phpbench (be sure that you have executed `composer install` before running the benchmark).

+`phpbench run <module>/tests/benchmarks/SomeBenchmark.php --report=default --dump-file=some_benchmark.xml`

+e.g.

-`phpbench run /folder/to/SomeBenchmark.php --report=default --dump-file=some_benchmark.xml`
+`phpbench run ../../../core/module_system/tests/benchmarks/CompareDateBench.php --report=default --dump-file=some_benchmark.xml`

 This command executes all benchmark methods within the defined benchmark class (so all methods prefixed with *bench*).
 The result of the benchmark is being displayed directly in the command line interface.